-Eagle Creek is currently planning the construction of a new powerhouse with a new turbine-generator unit at its Swinging Bridge facility in New York.
+Eagle Creek is currently building a new powerhouse with a new turbine-generator unit at its Swinging Bridge facility in New York.
 Similar to the unit added at the downstream Rio facility in 2013, this will be a minimum flow unit at the base of the dam, making use of water that is already released at the same location.
-The current minimum flow releases do not pass through a turbine and generate no power; the new unit will result in nearly 5 million kilowatt-hours of clean, renewable electricity generation per year without altering river flows or reservoir operations.
+The current minimum flow releases do not pass through a turbine and generate no power; the new unit will result in nearly 5 million kilowatt-hours of additional clean, renewable electricity generation per year without altering river flows or reservoir operations.

 Eagle Creek is also planning the construction of a similar minimum flow unit at its Pepperell facility in Massachusetts.